otoolep/jsoncmp/README.md

 # jsoncmp

-Simple program to compare the data in two files, stored in two files.
+Simple program to compare the data in two files, stored in JSON format.

 ## Usage
 ```bash